lathe/punctaffy-for-racket/README.md

 If a language *did* support this, how could we be confident the support was adequate?
 It's easy to see how parentheses nest with each other, but the support for nesting quasiquotations differs even between Common Lisp and Scheme.

-We pursue this confidence in Lexmeta by extending the analogy further.
+We pursue this confidence in Punctaffy by extending the analogy further.

 Where there's an ordering, there's an interval.
 Where there's an interval, we can order them by containment.
 By iterating this, we can find lexical regions of higher and higher degrees, which have higher and higher degrees of holes carved out of them.
 Quasiquotation-shaped regions with quasiquotation-shaped holes... and then whatever comes after that.